 How PIME helps the mission here:

-Myanmar.
-Rather, PIME works within humanitarian aid groups to coordinate helping the less fortunate with the local Dioceses.
-We continue to be involved in the support of many humanitarian aid and infrastructure growth projects in the country.
+The PIME Missionaries work within humanitarian aid groups to coordinate helping the impoverished and less-fortunate.
+We continue to be involved in the support of many infrastructure projects in the country, to establish life-necessities for the people of particularly isolated communities.

 Through cooperation with New Humanity, and the dioceses of the country, PIME has been able to establish several aid projects: clean water, electricity, orphanages, education, food, safety, leprosy, credit unions etc. All projects are aimed at giving them the means to develop as individuals, and as a country as a whole.